 Lyme disease should be treated with antibiotics as soon as possible.
-Commonly-used antibiotics are tetracyclines, penicillins, cephalosporins or macrolides, all of which require a veterinary prescription.
+Commonly-used antibiotics are tetracyclines, penicillins, cephalosporins, or macrolides, all of which require a veterinary prescription.
 Prolonged treatment courses of three to four weeks are normally recommended.
-Antibiotics do not consistently clear the infection completely, as the bacteria often persist in the skin, the brain, the spinal cord and joints and can reactivate.
+Antibiotics do not consistently clear the infection completely, as the bacteria often persist in the skin, the brain, the spinal cord, and joints and can reactivate.

 There are two vaccines available for dogs to prevent Lyme disease, with both requiring annual booster shots to maintain immunity.
 Your veterinarian may recommend the use of a vaccine if your dog resides in an endemic area.
 The use of tick prevention products such as Frontline, collars or dips containing amitraz, or permethrin-based products is also recommended throughout the tick season, in conjunction with daily inspections.
 Your veterinarian can recommend an appropriate product for your dog.

-Humans can also contract Lyme Disease.
+Humans can also contract Lyme disease.
 However, there is no evidence that they can pick it up from an infected dog.
 Human infection results from being bitten by an infected tick.
 Some 200,000 human cases have been reported to US health authorities since 1982, when a national surveillance system was initiated.

 Lyme disease is the most common of all reported vector-borne illnesses in the country.
-In 2003 there were about 7.22 reported cases per 100,000 people, but it is believed that there was considerable under-reporting.
-Of all reported cases, 92 per cent were from eight north-eastern and two north-central states ( Connecticut, Delaware, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Rhode Island, Minnesota and Wisconsin).
+In 2003, there were about 7.22 reported cases per 100,000 people, but it is believed that there was considerable under-reporting.
+Of all reported cases, 92 percent were from eight north-eastern and two north-central states (Connecticut, Delaware, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Rhode Island, Minnesota and Wisconsin).

 The disease most commonly rears its head in June, July, or August, corresponding with the seasonal feeding activity of nymphal I. scapularis in the northeastern US.
-Nymphs are the stage largely responsible for transmtting the diseases to humans.
+Nymphs are the stage largely responsible for transmitting the diseases to humans.
 They will bite humans aggressively.

 A distinctive feature of the rash is that it gradually expands over several days, reaching up to 12 inches across.
 The center of the rash may clear as it enlarges, resembling a "bull's-eye".